-The Northeast region has many winter recreation opportunities, including snow sports (skiing, snowmobiling, snowshoeing, dog sledding) and ice-based activities (ice fishing and skating).
-These activities contribute about $7.6 billion annually to the Northeastern economy.
-Projected increases in temperature could reduce snow cover and shorten winter snow seasons, limiting and altering these types of activities.
+Winter recreational snow and ice activities generate about $7.6 billion for the Northeast economy annually.
+These activities include snow sports (skiing, snowmobiling, snowshoeing, dog sledding) and ice-based activities (ice fishing and skating).
+Projected increases in temperature could reduce snow cover and shorten winter snow seasons, limiting and altering these activities.

 In order for ski resorts to remain viable in the Northeast, the average length of the ski season should be at least 100 days, nights must be cold enough to allow for artificial snowmaking, and there must usually be snow during winter holidays when winter tourism is high.
 Projections indicate that marginal ski resorts in the region will likely close and most resorts will be vulnerable by the end of the century because temperatures will become too warm to meet these criteria.
 Resorts are likely to require more artificial snowmaking to produce snowpack, employing additional water and energy and increasing costs to the resorts.

 USGCRP (2014).
 Horton, R., G. Yohe, W. Easterling, R. Kates, M. Ruth, E. Sussman, A. Whelchel, D. Wolfe, and F. Lipschultz, 2014: Ch.
 16: Northeast.
 Climate Change Impacts in the United States: The Third National Climate Assessment, J. M. Melillo, Terese (T.C.)
 Richmond, and G. W. Yohe, Eds., U.S. Global Change Research Program.